 Which to choose?

-View our full analysis of becoming a Uber driver here: Uber Driver: Rideshare Driving Jobs Guide
+View our full analysis of becoming an Uber worker here: Uber: Rideshare Driving Jobs Guide

 Also read our analysis on becoming a Lyft driver: Lyft Driver: Rideshare Driving Jobs Guide

-According to a recent Uber driver survey their drivers are mostly happy.
+According to a recent Uber survey for their drivers are mostly happy.

 Lyft drivers love the fact that they get tipped at the end of the ride contrary to Uber who doesn’t offer a tipping option.